House of Angels: Stage musical

 A Swedish stage musical adaptation of the film written by Edward af Sillen, who is also directing, and Daniel Réhn, with music by Fredrik Kempe will open at the Oscarsteatern in Stockholm on September 10, 2023.
 Starring two of Sweden's biggest musical theatre names Helen Sjöholm and Tommy Körberg.

+Reception

+Critical response

+House of Angels has an approval rating of 80% on review aggregator website Rotten Tomatoes, based on 5 reviews, and an average rating of 7.3/10.